 When you accept yourself, the war is over and you can build your life on peace.
-With conscious relaxation you can open up your inner world.
+Now, you can consciously relax and open the doors to your inner world.
 In yoga, this is called Pratyahara.
 In science it’s called interoception.

-When you relax, you open up to the wonders of the sensual world.
-You can enjoy a wide variety of pleasures through your sight, hearing, taste, smell, touch – and many more senses than you might not even know about!
+When you let go of tension, you can enjoy the wonders of the sensual world.
+A wide variety of pleasures through your sight, hearing, taste, smell, touch – and many more, less known senses – are now at your disposal.

 Your breathing is a mirror of your life.
 The smallest change in your mood is reflected in the way you breathe.
 When you let go of tension, your breathing opens up.
 In yoga the art of breathing is called Pranayama.

-Now, when you’re safe and relaxed, your senses are open and your breathing is free, you can sense yourself and your body in a totally new way.
+Now, when you’re safe and relaxed, your senses are open and your breathing is free, you can move your body in a totally new way.
 You can be steady (sthira) and at ease (sukka) in your postures (asana).

 Hi, my name is Peter Appel.
 For over 20 years, I have studied different traditions of yoga and meditation.
 I’m also a Mental Trainer, a dance facilitator and a life-long student of somatic traditions.
 In my work as a yoga teacher, I include elements from psychology, Buddhist philosophy, trauma therapy and brain science.
 In my experience, old and new knowledge in combination with your own insights, can be immensely powerful on your personal path to healing and wholeness.

 Do you want to stay in touch with me and learn more about the broken body-mind connection and how we can heal it again?
 Please, sign up for my newsletter!